MHP-A-Porsche-Company/coding-challenges/Fullstack-Web/README.md

 - Use a Backend For Frontend architecture
     - Frontend: React, typescript
     - Backend: Spring-boot, Kotlin
-- The Frontend is not allowed to communicate with 3rd party (metaweather) directly
+- The Frontend is not allowed to communicate with 3rd party (external api) directly
 - The Backend acts as a middleware
 - Use a PRIVATE github repository to provide us your project